hal·low:

 A Little More About Me

 I graduated from Agnes Scott College in 2010, where I studied Asian Studies and Women’s Studies.
 I spent eleven months in 2011-2012 as a Fulbright Grantee in Kaohsiung, Taiwan.
-After working in Taiwan for a year and a half, I moved back to the land many people currently call the United States where I worked as a faith-based community organizer and higher education student life professional before entering seminary.
+After working in Taiwan for a year and a half, I moved back to Turtle Island, where I worked as a faith-based community organizer and higher education student life professional before entering seminary.
+Now, I am an independent minister, a writer and game designer, and an organizer.
 I am very excited to find out what I will do next.